Pacific Lutheran University: Pacific Lutheran College

 During the early 1940s, PLC's student body was almost all female as most men were fighting in World War II.
 People returning to college post-war, specifically veterans using the G.I.
 Bill, caused a boom in enrollment.
 The student body at that time was half veteran and no longer mostly female.
-A number of new buildings were completed in the following years including Ramstad Hall, Memorial Gymnasium, and the Student Union Building (now renamed as Anderson University Center).
+A number of buildings were completed in the following years including Ramstad Hall, Memorial Gymnasium, and the Student Union Building (now renamed as Anderson University Center).
 In 1952 the new Chapel-Music-Speech Building was constructed and later named Eastvold Chapel (renamed in 2013 as the Karen Hille Phillips Center for the Performing Arts).
 Chapel became mandatory for the first time with attendance being taken and seats being assigned.
 Two years later North and South Halls, the first dormitories, were built (later renamed Hong Hall and Hinderlie Hall, respectively.)
 Until that time students had lived in Old Main or boarded with Parkland families.

 University status

 Reclaiming the original name, Pacific Lutheran College became known as Pacific Lutheran University in 1960.
 Along with the name of the school being changed the PLU mascot was also changed from the Gladiators to the Knights.
-The 1960s saw decade-long construction boom as ten buildings were built by 1970, almost as many as had been built in the previous 70 years.
+In the 1960s a decade-long construction boom began and 10 buildings were built by 1970, almost as many as had been built in the previous 70 years.
 The 1960s and 1970s were a time of great change on PLU's campus when restrictions on student life began to loosen.
-Chapel was no longer required and two dormitories become coed.
+Chapel was no longer required and two dormitories became coed.
 Girls' dormitories' restrictive hours were replaced with a card-key system, and opposite-sex visitation was allowed 3 times a week instead of 2 times a year.
 Dancing was allowed for the first time on campus in 1963.
-Several well known entertainers performed at PLU including Louis Armstrong, Ray Charles, The Steve Miller Band, The Righteous Brothers, B.B.
+Several well-known entertainers performed at PLU including Louis Armstrong, Ray Charles, The Steve Miller Band, The Righteous Brothers, B.B.
 King, Ike & Tina Turner, and Bob Hope.

 Throughout its history PLU has remained close to its Scandinavian roots.
 In 1975 the school played host to King Olav V of Norway.
 Three years later in 1978, 14 members of Stortinget, the Norwegian Parliament, visited PLU.
-In 1982 King Carl XVI Gustav and Queen Silvia of Sweden visited PLU and the following year Princess Astrid of Norway also paid a visit to the university.
-That same year a monument was erected in Valle, Norway, to honor the Rev. Bjug Harstad, founder of PLU.
+In 1982 King Carl XVI Gustaf and Queen Silvia of Sweden visited PLU and in 1983, Princess Astrid of Norway paid a visit to the university.
+Also in 1983, a monument was erected in Valle Municipality in Norway, to honor the Rev. Bjug Harstad, founder of PLU.
 By 1989 a Scandinavian Cultural Center would be completed on the lower floor of the University Center.
 King Harald V and Queen Sonja of Norway came to PLU in 1995 with Queen Sonja receiving an honorary Doctorate of Humane Letters.
 Crown Prince Haakon of Norway visited PLU in 1999.
 King Harald V and Queen Sonja of Norway visited PLU once again in the summer of 2015.
 To mark its 125th anniversary in 2015, PLU awarded an honorary Doctor of Laws degree to King Harald V of Norway.